VIEWVIEWVIEW/sensible-typescript-starter-node/README.md

 To run a your tap-tests, simply execute ``npm run test``.

 When the output in the terminal gets to messy, you can also let tap create a coverage report, which you can inspect in the browser: ``npm run coverage``.
+This will create a new folder called ``coverage`` with an ``index.html``.
 You can inspect a screenshot of a sample output here:
  - [Coverage Overview](https://raw.githubusercontent.com/VIEWVIEWVIEW/sensible-typescript-starter-node/main/docs/coverage_index.png)
  - [Coverage Animal.ts](https://raw.githubusercontent.com/VIEWVIEWVIEW/sensible-typescript-starter-node/main/docs/coverage_animal.png)